Finite spectral triples for the fuzzy torus: The fuzzy torus

 The Laplace operator illustrates many of the features of the fuzzy torus in a simpler setting than the Dirac operator.
 One can define an analogue of the Laplace operator for the fuzzy torus and check that its eigenvalues converge to the eigenvalues of the corresponding differential operator on the flat torus.
 The modular transformations are also defined for the fuzzy torus and respect the limit.

 The Laplace operator described here is the analogue of the differential Laplace operator defined on functions, or slightly more generally, sections of a vector bundle associated to a principal bundle with a discrete group.
 This is called the scalar Laplace operator.
-Recall that for the commutative Laplace operator to be defined, a metric must be specified on the torus.
-The metric is independent of the algebra of functions on the torus and thus is an additional piece of data that must be supplied.
-This additional data can be given as two new algebra elements $ X,Y \in C(T^2) $ with the metric determined by \eqref{eq:cood-defs-gen}.
-Analogously, the scalar Laplace operator on a fuzzy torus is determined by two algebra elements $ X$ and $Y $ satisfying $ XY = \X YX $ with $ \X \in \C $.
+The metric on the torus is determined by two algebra elements $ X,Y \in C(T^2) $ according to \eqref{eq:cood-defs-gen}.
+Analogously, the scalar Laplace operator on a fuzzy torus is determined by $X, Y\in \langle U,V\rangle $ satisfying $ XY = \X YX $ with $ \X \in \C $.
 Let $\mathfrak h$ be the bimodule of a fuzzy torus determined by $U$ and $V$. \begin{definition} The scalar Laplace operator on a fuzzy torus is the operator $\mathfrak h\to\mathfrak h$ given by

 with $ X, Y \in \langle U, V \rangle $. \end{definition} This operator is self-adjoint and so has real eigenvalues.
 The construction is respected by transformations that act on $\mathfrak h$.
 For example, let $P\in\langle U,V\rangle$ such that $PXP^{-1}=X'$, $PYP^{-1}=Y'$.
 Then $P$ acts in $\mathfrak h$ by conjugation, and $(P\cdot P^{-1})\Delta_{X,Y}(P^{-1}\cdot P)=\Delta_{X',Y'}$.